HRG-OFFICIAL/ApniDukaan-Ecommerce/PROJECT_COMPLETION_FINAL.md

 ## 🏁 **Project Completion**

-**ShopSphere E-commerce Platform is now COMPLETE and ready for production use!**
+**ApniDukaan E-commerce Platform is now COMPLETE and ready for production use!**

 - ✅ **All core features implemented**
 - ✅ **Professional UI/UX design**